eficode/resolve-pr-refs/README.md

 # Github Action Resolve Pull Request Refs
+Tested for the following events:
-Tested only for `issue_comment` event.
-When your workflow triggers on a comment on PR, you can use this action.
+- `issue_comment` - triggered on a comment on a PR
+- `pull_request_review` - triggered on a pull request review

+Using this action in a workflow that triggers on another event won't work.

 TODO: test also on `pull_request` events.